mahdiwf/forecastIDX/README.md

 # forecastIDX
 Forecasting using regression (SARIMAX) <br>
-To predict the Indonesian stock market (IDX/JKSE) at the first part of 2023: bullish or bear?
+To predict the Indonesian stock market (IDX/JKSE) at the first part of 2023: bullish or bearish?
 # Annotations and Samplings
 IDX closing prices
 ![image](https://github.com/mahdiwf/forecastIDX/assets/163992115/e70a7fcd-0ea1-4d26-bce8-5bdaae1c7fbc)